-How to Ofsted proof your history curriculum
+How to build a broad and coherent history curriculum

-Led by History Resource Cupboard’s Richard McFahn, this course will ensure you understand how changes to the Ofsted framework will impact on your department and give you the knowledge to plan a coherent and robust history curriculum.
+Led by History Resource Cupboard’s Richard McFahn, this course will ensure you understand how changes to the Ofsted framework will impact on your department and give you the knowledge and confidence to plan a coherent and robust history curriculum.

 After evaluating Ofsted’s consultation and Ofsted’s recent research into the curriculum, this course will provide you with finger-tip knowledge of what the changes are and how they will impact your history department.